shlomiassaf/tdm/README.md

   - Hooks for built in actions
   - Adapter architecture
   - Event stream (using observables)
+  - DAO pattern
-  - Active records pattern with full Type support.
+  - Active records pattern with full Type support. (need to opt in)
   - more..

 ### @tdm/angular-forms-mapper (name might change)